1. What do Senix® ultrasonic sensors do?

 Objects can be detected for security, counting, inventory or robotic obstacle avoidance.
 Ultrasonic sensors are not affected by the object’s color or optical characteristics such as reflectivity, transparency or opacity.
 People can be detected at kiosks, or determined to be approaching or leaving.
 Targets can be monitored over the full sensor range or restricted within user-defined distance ranges.
 Learn more about Object detection applications…

-DISTANCE MEASUREMENT & DIMENSIONING − measuring location
+DISTANCE RANGING & DIMENSIONING − measuring location

 Senix sensors can discriminate objects by height or size, such as when selecting and routing boxes on a conveyor or rejecting out-of-dimension objects.
 Converting machines measure changing roll diameter to control web tension.
 Other applications measure the location of a target object for display or control feedback.
 Examples include dancer roll and web loops in printing and converting machinery, camera focusing, mirror positioning in flight simulators, robotic positioning and much more.
-Learn more about Distance Measurement applications …
+Learn more about Distance Ranging applications …

 4. How do ultrasonic sensors work?